 Work Hours Restrictions

-These are the maximum hours you may work per week for each position.
+These are the maximum hours you may work per week for each position for the Fall and Spring semesters.
 Even if you have more than one job you must adhere to these restrictions.

 Federal Work Study = 40 hours per week

 International Student = 20 hours per week unless otherwise specified

 *Summer restrictions may apply to Research Foundation positions.